By: Amit kumaR Agarwal

 South-superstar and Aamir Khan's blockbuster, Rang De Basanti, co-star, Siddharth very recently made heads turn with his statement in a leading national daily that Payal Kapadia’s, All We Imagine As Light, failed to find any audiences in India.

 It made the writer ponder, is there something wrong with the way Cannes Film Festival is looked at in India.
-The writer decided to interview Amit R Agrwal, one of the very few Indians that are regulars at Cannes on why films that are top draws at Cannes Film Festival, win top-awards, fail to strike a chord with Indian audiences.

-Agrwal adds that for Indians, Cannes is another glamour-struck destination and it’s Red Carpet a photo-op.
-“How many of the influencers that went this year to Cannes know what Palme d’Or is.
+A Cannes Film Festival regular, Vivek Singhania said, “how many of the influencers that went this year to Cannes know what Palme d’Or is.
 Yet they know about the red-carpet.
-What many Indians don’t know is anyone with a ticket can walk the Red Carpet.
-But it is a big deal for glamour-struck Indians”.
+What many Indians don’t know is anyone with a ticket can walk the Red Carpet, but it is a big deal for glamour-struck Indians”.

-Agrwal says that as per the estimates Cannes 2025 might see 1000 Indians attending, but other than the pictures on the Red Carpet, what will they really take from the festival.
+As per the estimates Cannes 2025 might see 1000 Indians attending, but other than the pictures on the Red Carpet, what will they really take from the festival.

 The conclusion of the interview brought out the most important aspect, Cannes Film Festival is a very important festival to nurture global cinema.
 Many projects are green-lit or many talents connect to make cinema, in an ecosystem where making independent cinema is becoming increasingly tough.
 One has to realize this and use discretion.